All photos courtesy of Visit Montana.

 With our exciting range of activities for non-anglers, it is also important to understand just how big Montana is—when considering non-angling activities, do some research to learn the proximity of one activity to another or where you may expect to be your home base for your Montana fly fishing trip.
 Things may not always be an easy down-the-road experience and may require additional logistics.
 When in doubt, contact us at Yellow Dog Flyfishing Adventures to help plan your Montana travel.

 Home to more than 100 mountain ranges, Montana has abundant hiking opportunities.
-From an easy mile-long hike to a secluded waterfall to a leg-burning climb to peak with breathtaking views, there are hikes for all abilities and ages.
+From an easy mile-long hike to a secluded waterfall to a leg-burning climb to a peak with breathtaking views, there are hikes for all abilities and ages.
 Visit any of the following sites for more information, or you can always inquire locally with one of Yellow Dog Flyfishing Adventures destinations.